JulianKlug/stroke-receptive-fields/README.md

 - masking/brain_mask.py : create brain masks based on RAPID perfusion maps
 - masking/mask_lesions.py : apply brain masks to lesions
 - binarize_lesions.py : binarize all lesions by applying a 0.8 threshold from the maximum value (this is necessary as sometimes drawn lesions are 0-1 or 0-255 and during the normalisation values can be slightly altered)
+- utils/preprocessing_verification : visual verification of preprocessing

+### Additional steps for using HD images

+HD images are not warped to CT-MNI space, and can thus conserve the initial voxel space.

+- skull_strip_wrapper: with high_resolution = True
+- brain_mask: with high_resolution = True
+- mask_lesions: with high_resolution = True

 #### Requirements